Tzintzun444/pswrd_entropy_gen/pswrd_entropy_gen/README.md

     remaining = length - len(password)
     # Selects all necessary characters to complete the password
     random_password = [secrets.choice(characters) for _ in range(remaining)]
-    # Extends the original 'password' list with the list of above.
+    # Extends the original 'password' list with the list above.
     password.extend(random_password)
 ```